db48x/emularity/README.md

 ## JSMESS ##

 [JSMESS](https://github.com/jsmess/jsmess) is a port of the Multi Emulator Super System (MESS) and the Multiple Arcade Machine Emulator (MAME) projects to Javascript.
-MESS and MAME support hundreds of different machines; producing a single javascript file which supports all of them turns out to be infeasible.
-Instead the JSMESS developers have split each machine out into a separate js file.
+MESS and MAME support thousands of different machines including game consoles, arcade machines and computer platforms.

 ## EM-DOSBox ##

 [EM-DOSBox](https://github.com/dreamlayers/em-dosbox/) is a port of DosBox to Javascript.
 DOSBox emulates an IBM PC compatible running DOS.
-There are two versions of this emulator, dosbox.js and dosbox-sync.js.
-Use the former by default, and the latter if you need the emulator to support console input, batch files, or programs that run other programs.
+There are two versions of this emulator, dosbox.js (Standard EM-DOSBOX) and dosbox-sync.js (EM-DOSBOX with considerations for in-program execution of other programs).

 # Known Bugs #